Police Rescue: Online Streaming

-Police Rescue (Seasons 01-04) are currently streaming on multiple streaming sites around the world including 7plus, 10 (VoD service) & Amazon Prime.
+Police Rescue (Seasons 1–4) are currently streaming on multiple streaming sites around the world including 7plus, 10 (VoD service) & Amazon Prime.

+As of 2 Aug 2025 – Police Rescue (Season 01-04) and The Feature Length Pilot Episode is available via video on demand on ABC iview.

-Currently The Feature Length Pilot Episode and Police Rescue: The Movie are yet to get a streaming release.
+Currently the Police Rescue: The Movie and Police Rescue: In Action (TV Special) are yet to get a streaming release.